Using photography contract templates can save you time and money.

 Why?
 How?
 Well, before I give you my reasons – I want you to answer a few questions.
 Try to answer these questions on your own.
 Don’t cheat and Google the answers.
 Below are three basic contract terms, do you know what they mean?

-I have covered these earlier in the blog, let’s see how much you remember.
+I have covered these terms in previous articles, let’s see how much you remember —

 What is a third-party beneficiary?